mitotic/slidoc/docs/MORE.md

 The following methods are automatically called for plugin instances;

-> `initSetup()`: when setup instance is inititiated (after document is ready).
+> `initSetup(args)`: when setup instance is inititiated (after document is ready).
 May insert/modify DOM and plugin content.

-> `initGlobal()`: when the global instance is instantiated (at start of session or user switching)
+> `initGlobal(args)`: when the global instance is instantiated (at start of session or user switching)

 > `init(args)`: when the slide instance is instantiated

-The slide-specific `init` will be called in a deterministic order, to preserve the sequence in which global random generators may be called.
+`initSetup` and `initGlobal` will be called with arguments from the first slide where the plugin occurs.
+All the `init` calls will be in a deterministic order, to preserve the sequence in which global random generators may be called.

 The following methods may be defined for plugins, as needed: